PERSUASION

 Freedom – The parties must not obstruct the free expression of points of view or their questioning. (van Eemeren, Grootendorst, Snoeck Henkemans 2002, p.
 182-183),

-The debate reaches its rational goal if it can effectively eliminate either the doubt or the “inconclusively defended point of view”:
+The debate achieves its rational goal if it can effectively eliminate either the doubt or the “inconclusively defended point of view”:

 Closing – If a point of view has not been conclusively defended, the advancing party must withdraw it.
-If a point of view has been conclusively defended, the other party must withdraw the doubts it has expressed with respect to that point of view.”
-(Ibid.)
+If a point of view has been conclusively defended, the other party must withdraw the doubts it has expressed with respect to that point of view.” (ibid.)

 This leads to a consensus either on the opinion, or on its “withdrawal” (from the current interaction, from the other’s mind, etc.).